Count on Adventure While Learning to Count in New Children’s Book DR. TOAD COUNTS TO TWELVE

 About the Author:

 Myra D. Wann is a retired public school teacher.
-She holds a B.A. in English and secondary education, a M.A. in middle grades education and an Ed.S. in middle grades education with specializations in Math and Language Arts.
+She holds a B.A. in English and secondary education, a M.A. in middle grades education, and an Ed.S. in middle grades education.
 After twenty-five years in the classroom, she rediscovered her passion for writing.
-When not revising a story, she enjoys spending time with her family and friends, volunteering at her church, teaching Children’s Church and volunteering with a local Scouting America Pack and Troop (Formerly Boy Scouts of America), and painting.
-She lives in Conyers, Georgia with her Australian Shepherd, Savannah, and her four cats, Lady Midnight, Simon Tiberius, Spitfire and Panda.
+When not revising a story, she enjoys spending time with her family and friends, volunteering with a local Boy Scout Pack and Troop, and painting.
+She lives in Conyers, Georgia with her Australian Shepherd, Savannah, and her two cats, Lady Midnight and Simon Tiberius.

 Attachments